juxor/afaq/markdown/secJ5.md

 conceal one iota of fact.
 I will teach not what to think but how to think."_
 [Ferrer, quoted by Harper, **Op.
 Cit.**, pp. 99-100]

 The Modern School has no rewards or punishments, exams or mark -- the everyday tortures of conventional schooling.
 And because practical knowledge is more useful than theory, lessons were often held in factories, museums or the countryside.
 The school was also used by parents, and Ferrer planned a Popular University.

 > _"Higher education, for the privileged few, should be for the general public, as every human has a right to know; and science, which is produced by observers and workers of all countries and ages, ought not be restricted to class."_ [Ferrer, quoted by Harper, **Op.
 Cit.**, p.
 100]

- Thus Modern Schools are based on encouraging self-education in a co- operative, egalitarian and libertarian atmosphere in which the pupil (regardless of age) can develop themselves and their interests to the fullest of their abilities.
+Thus Modern Schools are based on encouraging self-education in a co-operative, egalitarian and libertarian atmosphere in which the pupil (regardless of age) can develop themselves and their interests to the fullest of their abilities.
 In this way Modern Schools seek to create anarchists by a process of education which respects the individual and gets them to develop their own abilities in a conducive setting.

 Modern Schools have been a constant aspect of the anarchist movement since the late 1890s.
 The movement was started in France by Louise Michel and Sebastien Faure, where Francisco Ferrer became acquainted with them.
 He founded his Modern School in Barcelona in 1901, and by 1905 there were 50 similar schools in Spain (many of them funded by anarchist groups and trade unions and, from 1919 onward, by the C.N.T. -- in all cases the autonomy of the schools was respected).
 In 1909, Ferrer was falsely accused by the Spanish government of leading an insurrection and executed in spite of world-wide protest and overwhelming proof of his innocence.
 His execution, however, gained him and his educational ideas international recognition and inspired a Modern School progressive education movement across the globe.

 However, for most anarchists, Modern Schools are not enough in themselves to produce a libertarian society.
 They agree with Bakunin:

 > _"For individuals to be moralised and become fully human . . . three things